ntop/PF_RING/doc/modules/mellanox.rst

 Prerequisite
 ------------

-The *ibverbs* library is required in order to use Mellanox adapters with PF_RING.
+1. Install the *pfring* package by configuring one of our repositories at http://packages.ntop.org.
-Download Mellanox OFED/EN from https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed
+PF_RING can also be downloaded in source format from GIT at https://github.com/ntop/PF_RING/

-and install it, selecting a toolset usually used also by other capture frameworks.
-Please note this also installs *libibverbs*, in addition to other dependencies.
+2. Install the *libibverbs* library, which is required in order to use Mellanox adapters with PF_RING, by downloading Mellanox OFED/EN from https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed and installing it.
+Please select a toolset usually used also by other capture frameworks as in the below example.
+Please note that the Mellanox OFED/EN installer installs *libibverbs* as well as other dependencies.

 .. code-block:: console

    cd MLNX_OFED_LINUX-5.4-1.0.3.0-ubuntu20.04-x86_64
    ./mlnxofedinstall --upstream-libs --dpdk

-Configuration
+Compatibility
 -------------

 Check the adapter firmware: